jglasspilon/jglasspilon/README.md

 | **Artist Collaboration for UI tools** | Collaborated closely with artists and UX designers to implement tools for various design related tasks | Cross discipline collaboration, tools development |
 | **[Component-driven Data-Binder System](https://github.com/jglasspilon/DataBinderProjectSample)** | Designed and developed a component-driven Data-Binder system to modularize the binding of JSON data to UGUI components | Data binding, tools development |

-> *These case studies highlight my ability to deliver polished, functional tools and UI for real projects.*
+> *These case studies highlight my ability to deliver polished, functional tools and UI for real delivered projects.*

 ---